discos/doc/developer/howto/installing/dependencies.rst

 If it is not, download the binary file from the `vagrant official website <https://www.vagrantup.com/downloads.html>`_ and install it.
 At this point you are ready to deploy DISCOS.
-The :ref:`deployment_quickstart` section is a good starting point, because it covers a typical scenario.
+The :ref:`deploy_quickstart` section is a good starting point, because it covers a typical scenario.